corker/FluentProjections/README.md

 > An extension to store projections into a relational database using Dapper and DapperExtension packages.

-The package is fully covered with unit tests.
-Although if you experience any issues please feel free to report it on  [twitter](https://twitter.com/search?q=fluentprojections&src=typd), [issues page](https://github.com/corker/fluent-projections/issues) or [StackOverflow](http://stackoverflow.com/questions/tagged/fluent-projections).

 What’s new?
 -----------

 **2.10.0 January 20th, 2016**
-- Fully functional version is available.
+- Fully functional version including SQL support.

 Who am I?
 --